Suspicious man approaching children - Gwent Police appeal for information

-The second incident took place at approximately 8am on Thursday, December 6, 2018, when an 11-year-old girl was approached by an unknown man in similar circumstances in the same area.
+The second incident took place at approximately 8am a day later, when an 11-year-old girl was approached by an unknown man in similar circumstances in the same area.

-A third incident took place later on Thursday, December 6, 2018, at approximately 6pm and involved a 9-year-old boy being prevented from crossing the road.
+And a third incident took place later the same day, at approximately 6pm, and involved a nine-year-old boy being prevented from crossing the road.

 While these incidents were distressing for the children involved, they were not harmed in any way.